 Swiss Finance Institute Research Paper No. 11-66

 A long-lasting debate in finance centers on the impact of derivatives on the efficiency of prices of the underlying securities.
-The paper contributes to this literature by studying whether exchange traded funds (ETFs) — an asset of increasing importance — impact the volatility of their underlying stocks.
-Using identification strategies based on the mechanical variation in ETF ownership, we present evidence that stocks owned by ETFs exhibit significantly higher intraday and daily volatility.
+The paper contributes to this literature by studying whether exchange traded funds (ETFs) — an asset of rising importance — affect the non-fundamental volatility of the stocks in their baskets.
+Using identification strategies based on the mechanical variation in ETF ownership, including regression discontinuity, we show that stocks owned by ETFs exhibit significantly higher intraday and daily volatility.
 Variance-ratio tests, as well as price reversals, suggest that the mean-reverting component of stock prices is inflated by ETF ownership.
-We estimate that an increase of one standard deviation in ETF ownership is associated with an increase of 16% in daily stock volatility.
-The driving channel appears to be arbitrage activity between ETFs and the underlying stocks.
-Consistent with this view, the effects are stronger for stocks with lower bid-ask spread and lending fees.
-Finally, the evidence that ETF ownership increases stock turnover suggests that ETF arbitrage adds a new layer of trading to the underlying securities.
+We estimate that an increase of one standard deviation in ETF ownership is associated with an increase of 19% in intraday stock volatility.
+The driving channel appears to be arbitrage activity which propagates liquidity shocks from the ETF market to the underlying stocks.

 Number of Pages in PDF File: 62